ofek/asciinema.github.io/docs/faq.md

 The word "asciinema" is a combination of English "ASCII" and Ancient Greek "κίνημα" (kínēma, "movement").

+## What kind of sorcery is this?

+It's not a sorcery.
+Read about it on the [How it works](how-it-works.md) page.

 ## Do I have to upload my recordings to asciinema.org?

 No.